Ashleigh Barty: Juniors

-Professional career

-2010–2012: Australian Open debut at 15, top 200
+2010–2012: Australian Open debut, top 200

 Barty started her professional career in April 2010 just after turning 14 at an ITF Women's Circuit $25K event in her hometown of Ipswich.
 She lost her first match to Karolina Wlodarczak.
 Barty played in one more main draw that year in Mount Gambier, where she reached the semifinals in just her second professional tournament.
 Her first pro match win came against Ayu Fani Damayanti.
 In 2011, she entered three more $25K events in Australia, with her best results being two quarterfinals.
 Following her girls' singles title at Wimbledon, Tennis Australia awarded Barty a wildcard into qualifying at the US Open.
 In her first WTA Tour-level appearance, she was unable to qualify for the main draw, losing her opening round match to Julia Glushko.
 Barty closed out the year by competing in a playoff for one of the Australian wildcard berths into the main draw of the 2012 Australian Open.
 Despite being the youngest player in the competition, she won all five of her matches without dropping a set to earn the wildcard.
 She swept her round-robin group featuring world No. 133 Casey Dellacqua before defeating No. 239 Arina Rodionova and No. 167 Olivia Rogowska in the knockout stage.